 - 1 pound parsnips, peeled and sliced into ¼ inch rounds

-- 1 tablespoon oil or dairy-free buttery spread (I used coconut oil – goes beautifully with root veggies!)
+- 1 tablespoon oil or dairy-free buttery spread (I use coconut oil)

 - 2 teaspoons honey, maple syrup, or agave nectar